Education, English

 Contradictory Views of Soldiers in the War

-By adopting contrasting symbolism allows poets adding literal meaning to their personal viewpoints of war.
-Jarrell, in his poem, apprehends the harshness of the war revealing consequences through symbolism by assessing the miseries of the soldier.
+Adopting contrasting symbolism allows poets to add literal meaning to their personal viewpoints of war.
+Jarrell, in his poem, apprehends the harshness of the war, revealing consequences through symbolism by assessing the miseries of the soldier.
 Allusion becomes visible when the poet writes, “six miles from earth, loosed from its dream of life” (3).
-He displays bitter tone revealing the miserable fate of the soldiers, in turn conveying the panic associated with the practical consequences of war.
+He displays a bitter tone, revealing the miserable fate of the soldiers, in turn conveying the panic associated with the practical consequences of war.
 Satire becomes most visible when the poet writes, “I woke to black flak and the nightmare fighters” (4).
-A state represents the prospects of a warrior while froze reflects the trepidation by creating necessary settings sufficient for assessing the meaning of war.
-In addition to bad fortune, the symbolism transmits the feelings of confusion by including the visual depiction of how soldiers survive with hopelessness because they know their ultimate destination is grave.
+A state represents the prospects of a warrior while frozen reflects the trepidation by creating necessary settings sufficient for assessing the meaning of war.
+In addition to bad fortune, the symbolism transmits feelings of confusion by including the visual depiction of how soldiers survive with hopelessness because they know their ultimate destination is grave.

 The symbolism adds more clarity and makes the message readable.
 Compared to Jarrell, the symbolism used by Tourneur represents different perspectives.
 Symbolism is apparent throughout Jarrell’s poem.
-Black flack symbolizes the bad fortune of the soldiers eliminating every sign of hope and comfort.
-Nightmare fighters represent another symbol of the warriors who engage themselves in endless battles and see no end to it.
-Throughout their lives, they keep on fighting reflecting their miserable state.
-‘Washed me out’ symbolizes the end of soldier’s life depicting that they only moment that provides relief is of death.
+Black flack symbolizes the bad fortune of the soldier,s eliminating every sign of hope and comfort.
+Nightmare fighters represent another symbol of the warriors who engage themselves in endless battles and see no end to them.
+Throughout their lives, they keep on fighting, reflecting their miserable state.
+‘Washed me out’ symbolizes the end of a soldier’s life, depicting that the only moment that provides relief is death.
 With his death, the fights, pain, and terror come to an end.

 He designs a perfect symbol of bravery when he says, “ready still to drop into his grave”(4).
-Poet conveys sensational tone demonstrating the lighter side of the war by communicating the feelings of passion and dignity that the soldiers experience in wars.
-These hints transmit the meaning of pride, liberty, and glory by building a compelling idea of the soldier’s life filled with amazedness.
-Symbolism adds more vividness to the poem when ‘prepared to die’ symbolizes courage and bravery which reveals contradictory views by rejecting the idea of fear explained by Jarrell.
-Bravest blest decease symbolizes the strength of the warriors that differentiates him from other humans.
-Comparison of the symbolism exhibits Jarrell creating weaker soldiers compared to Tourneur’s strong men.
-The symbolism in Jarrell’s poem increases a sense of fear when poet describes the soldier’s death, while in contradiction to Tourneur’s excitements.
+The poet conveys a sensational tone, demonstrating the lighter side of the war by communicating the feelings of passion and dignity that the soldiers experience in war.
+These hints transmit the meaning of pride, liberty, and glory by building a compelling idea of the soldier’s life filled with amazement.
+Symbolism adds more vividness to the poem when ‘prepared to die’ symbolizes courage and bravery,y which reveals contradictory views by rejecting the idea of fear explained by Jarrell.
+Bravest blest decease symbolizes the strength of the warriors, which differentiates him from other humans.
+A comparison of the symbolism exhibits Jarrell creating weaker soldiers than Tourneur’s strong men.
+The symbolism in Jarrell’s poem increases a sense of fear when the poet describes the soldier’s death, which contradicts Tourneur’s excitement.

-Jarrell employs figurative language to exhibit his pain while Tourneur displays ease.
-The poems adopt different figurative languages with Jarrell focusing on the adversities while Tourneur emphasizing on the glorious side of soldier’s life.
+Jarrell employs figurative language to exhibit his pain, while Tourneur displays ease.
+The poems adopt different figurative language, with Jarrell focusing on the adversities while Tourneur emphasizes the glorious side of a soldier’s life.
 A common element of the poem includes metaphors.
 The inclusion of metaphors makes the poem more understandable.
-Metaphors appear throughout the poem, and the most visible metaphor; mother’s sleep that poet includes to build relevance with death.
-Poet’s language reflects the victimized state of the gunner revealing the threatening circumstances of his life.
+Metaphors appear throughout the poem, and the most visible metaphor is the mother’s sleep, which the poet includes to build relevance with death.
+The poet’s language reflects the victimized state of the gunne,r revealing the threatening circumstances of his life.
 Disappointing tone appears, “when I died, they washed me out of the turret with a hose”(5).
-The sadistic tone becomes visible when the line identifies the final destination of soldiers.
+The sadistic tone becomes visible when the line identifies the soldiers’ final destination.

-The meaning becomes clear when poet expresses the only relief in the life of a soldier is dead.
-The tone remains one of the convincing tools in Jarrell’s poem thus adding more clarity.
-The figurative language constructed by Tourneur exhibits extreme differences while the metaphor expresses different meaning.
-In Epitaph, the poet emphasizes on tactile scenes to support his viewpoints.
-The poet eliminates the idea of fatalities associated with the battles presenting opposing views.
-He transmits the idea of peace when he writes, “he died in the war and yet he died in peace”(10).
-Poet visualizes the role of war and how it influences the soldiers.
+The meaning becomes clear when the poet expresses that the only relief in the life of a soldier is death.
+The tone remains one of the convincing tools in Jarrell’s poem, thus adding more clarity.
+The figurative language constructed by Tourneur exhibits extreme differences, while the metaphor expresses different meanings.
+In the Epitaph, the poet emphasizes tactile scenes to support his viewpoints.
+The poet eliminates the idea of fatalities associated with the battles, presenting opposing views.
+He transmits the idea of peace when he writes, “he died in the war, and yet he died in peace”(10).
+The poet visualizes the role of war and how it influences the soldiers.
 The poem portrays deaths as glorious and peaceful.
-Compared to Jarrell’s poem, Epitaph ignores the darker side of soldier’s life including violence, rage, and fear.
+Compared to Jarrell’s poem, Epitaph ignores the darker side of a soldier’s life, including violence, rage, and fear.
 Tourneur also incorporates metaphors in the poem to enhance the vividness.
-Ultimate death reflects the final destination of a warrior is grave and he knew that.
-Through metaphors, the poet expresses the deeper meaning of the poem leading to contradictory outcomes.
-Jarrell creates figurative language to get rid of his pain while Tourneur relates it to proclaim pride.
+Ultimate death reflects the final destination of a warrior, which is the grave, and he knew that.
+Through metaphors, the poet expresses the deeper meaning of the poem, which leads to contradictory outcomes.
+Jarrell creates figurative language to get rid of his pain, while Tourneur relates it to proclaim pride.

 The syntax expresses an immense starting point when Jarrell conveys a complex meaning of war in contrast with the traditional ideas of Tourneur’s glory.
 The inclusion of syntax allows poets to concentrate on different aspects of the war in an orderly manner.
-Syntax remains one of the striking tools in Jarrell’s poem by conveying the theme in a rhythmic manner.
+The syntax remains one of the striking tools in Jarrell’s poem, as it conveys the theme in a rhythmic manner.
 Through the appropriate use of words, the poet supports his perspectives.
-The rhythm, allows Jarrell to draw attention when he creates an effective tone apparent in, “and I hunched in its belly till my wet fur froze”(2).
-He conveys the meaning of soldier’s life which changes throughout when he leaves mother’s belly.
+The rhythm allows Jarrell to draw attention when he creates an effective ton, which is apparent: “and I hunched in its belly till my wet fur froze”(2).
+He conveys the meaning of a soldier’s life, which changes throughout when he leaves his mother’s belly.

 The moment he leaves the belly, his misfortune starts following him to his death.
-Poet employs satire to reveal the harsh realities.
-Meaning of discomfort becomes apparent through hopelessness.
+The poet employs satire to reveal the harsh realities.
+The meaning of discomfort becomes apparent through hopelessness.
 The syntax appears in Epitaph, “and in all strength of youth that man can have”(3).
 By adding more lucidity to the poems, both poets convey different meanings.
-Syntax permits Tourneur to generate certain feelings associated with particular events and is apparent in, “and living so though young deprived of breadth”(7).
-With the formal tone, poet states that the soldiers live a life different from other young people.
-The meaning is clear that the soldiers lack a normal life reflecting their miseries.
+Syntax permits Tourneur to generate certain feelings associated with particular events, which is apparent in “living so though young deprived of breadth”(7).
+With the formal tone, the poet states that the soldiers live a life different from other young people.
+The meaning is clear: the soldiers lack a normal life, which reflects their miseries.
 Both poets incorporate syntaxes to create reverse echo and reveal different facts related to the war.
-Syntaxes, the in-depth meaning of the poems, strong sentences allow Jarrell to argue against conventional viewpoint of Tourneur.
+Syntaxes, the in-depth meaning of the poems, and strong sentences allow Jarrell to argue against the conventional viewpoint of Tourneur.

 I believe that the poems show relevance to the present world as we compare the aggressive nature of humans with calmness.
-Humans encounter difficulties throughout their lives reflecting the same idea conveyed by Jarrell.
+Humans encounter difficulties throughout their live,s reflecting the same idea conveyed by Jarrell.
 They are caught in the trap of miseries influencing their lives.
 Jarrell focuses on the proposition that humans are unable to escape the darker side of the world.
 Their pain lasts only when they die, departing from the world.
-Contrary to Jarrell I think Tourneur tries to promote positivism among people.
+Contrary to Jarrell, I think Tourneur tries to promote positivism among people.
 He instructs them to handle complex situations with courage because they are strong.
-He tries to convince the people of the current world to remain courageous because life is full of sacrifices but that leads to greater virtue.
+He tries to convince the people of the current world to remain courageous because life is full of sacrifice, but that leads to greater virtue.
 His poem builds stamina to face the dangers.
-I believe Jarrell threatens the people about the troubles, putting them in a situation of hopelessness while Tourneur replaces that despair with hope.
-Contradictory views express both poets intentions for promoting certain beliefs; lowliness against splendor thus changing the conventions of life.
+I believe Jarrell threatens the people about the troubles, putting them in a situation of hopelessness, while Tourneur replaces that despair with hope.
+Contradictory views express both poets’ intentions for promoting certain beliefs and lowliness against splendor, thus changing the conventions of life.

 SEARCH